tom-chase/radio-forms-portal/docs/DEPLOYMENT.md

  ### Caddy won’t start

- - Check `docker-compose logs caddy`
+ - Check `docker compose logs caddy`
  - Validate the `Caddyfile` syntax
  - Confirm ports 80/443 are reachable and not already bound